katerinaelsasser/st-lucia/README.md

 ![Mockup 2 - Laptop]( "Laptop Mockup 2")
 -----
 #### Strategy
-This website is to inform users about the island and what is on the island, which means there must be information and images of the locations.
-The information that will will be collected from a number of sights, this information will be summaries about that specific location.
+This website is to inform users about the island and what is on the island so that they will call the company and book a holiday through them.
+The information and images of the locations must be appealing as this will help sell the holiday.
+The information used on the website will be collected from a number of different websites, this information will be summaries and NOT copied from the companies.

 #### Structure
-This website will be structured around the map of the island, around the map will be images and information that will appear when a pin point on the map has been clicked on.
+This website will be structured to link to the map of the island, the map will be near the buttom of the page with contact information of the company.
+There will be sections throughout the page that will advertise a few of the hotels, attractions and the restuarants that are on the island.
+In these sections, there will be a button that will take users to the map.

 #### Skeleton
-The map of the island will be the main focus and it will also help other features appear on the page.
+The map of the island will be the main focus, there will be buttons throughout the page that links users to the map.
+On the map, there will be info windows linked to the markers that give information about that location.
 For example: when clicking on a pin point on the map, information about that location will appear.

 #### Scope
-Before I started putting together the website, I had to get all the information that I needed to put on it.
-I researched about the island and locations that the user would want to see.
+Before I started putting together the website, I had to get all the information that I needed to put on the data file.
+I researched about the island and locations, finding information that the user would want to see on this website.
+I also found images of St Lucia of the island and of specific locations that will help sell the holiday.

 #### User Stories
-As a user, I want to see the island on the map.
+As a user, I want to see the map of the island.
 As a user, I want a clear display and can be understood.
+As a user, I want to see images of the island/locations.
-As a user, I want to click on a pin and information about the location will appear.
+As a user, I want to click on a marker and information about the location will appear.
-As a user, I want to see pictures of the location.
 As a user, I want to see locations of where restuarants, hotels and other locations on the map.

 ## Features